EdvardM/railsgirls-ruby/src/intermediate.md

 {tip-begin}
 Programmers talk sometimes about `magic numbers`.
-They are arbitrary numbers in code with semantics that is not immediately obvious to the reader.
+They are arbitrary numbers in code with meaning that is not immediately obvious to the reader.
 Good rule of thumb could be that if in doubt, replace the number with constant.
 Especially if the same number with the same meaning appears in the code more than once.
 {tip-end}